 Server Stars Language Tools Auth License

-OpenSearch has the most comprehensive official search MCP server in this review — and it just got significantly more capable.
-The opensearch-project server reached v0.9.0 (March 24, 2026), nearly doubling its tool count from 24+ to 40+ tools organized into five categories:
+OpenSearch has the most comprehensive official search MCP server in this review — and it keeps expanding.
+The opensearch-project server is still at v0.9.0 (March 24, 2026) but has accumulated significant post-release commits, with a new release appearing imminent:

 • Core tools (9, enabled by default): list indices, get mappings, search, get shards, cluster health, count, explain, multi-search, generic API request